4 things successful executive directors have in common

 Urgent.
 You have to convey that this is a problem that is not going away and there will be consequences if the problem is not solved.

-In The Productive Executive Director membership, you’ll learn how to create a single offer that the donor can easily understand and solve.
+The goal is to learn how to create a single offer that the donor can easily understand and solve.
 With the right problem that is easy to understand and solve, you’re going to raise more money.

 2. Show up consistently